FabrizioPuzzo/Object-detection-in-videos/README.md

 ### Examples of annotated images

 The annotation includes a bounding box, the label and the a certainty value.
-The certainty value ranges from 0 (uncertain) to 1 (certain) and is displayed next to the label
+The certainty value ranges from 0 (uncertain) to 1 (certain) and is displayed next to the label.

 <center> <h4>Center image</h4> </center>